Forms

 Top tips

-• Make form fields look like form fields: apply a border and make sure that fields are empty to begin with.
-A minimum height of 44 pixels makes them easy to tap on touch screen devices.
+- Form fields must look like form fields: use a visible border and make sure that fields are empty to begin with.

-• The select element should be a last resort as they’re really hard to use.
+- Select dropdowns should be a last resort as they’re really hard to use.
 Try radio buttons instead.
-If there’s a long list of options, use JavaScript to enhance the select into an accessible auto-complete field (not to be confused with the autocomplete attribute).
+If there’s a long list of options, use JavaScript to enhance the

 Required fields

 Provide hint text when users are more likely to make a mistake, such as when having to satisfy a complex set of password rules.
 Error messages should be a last resort.
-Keep hint text brief and to the point.
+Keep it brief and to the point.
 Do not use long paragraphs and lists.

 Dealing with text